-Pfizer Q1 profit up, but drugmaker cuts outlookApril 30th, 2013 by Linda A. Johnson in Other /
+Pfizer Q1 profit up, but drugmaker cuts outlookApril 30, 2013 by Linda A. Johnson in Medicine & Health / Other

 Pfizer Inc.'s first-quarter net income rose 53 percent despite falling sales, mainly because the world's second-largest drugmaker took big charges a year ago.
 Pfizer's results fell short of Wall Street's expectations, and the company lowered its profit and sales forecasts for the year, blaming sudden worsening currency exchange rates.

 Pfizer is struggling because generic competition is reducing revenue for two-thirds of its drugs, more than a dozen of which are former blockbusters that brought in $1 billion annually or more.
 When drug patents expire, cheaper generic versions flood the market, and most patients switch to them.

 The biggest hit has been copycat versions of Pfizer's cholesterol fighter Lipitor, which was the world's best-selling drug for nearly a decade until it lost exclusivity in the U.S. in 2011 and in much of Europe last year.
 Revenue of Lipitor, which once brought in about $13 billion a year, dropped 55 percent to $626 million in the first quarter.